 What to take for constipation can be a natural solution.
 A 2017 Study published in Frontiers in Cellular and Infection Microbiology showed that probiotics significantly increase how much you go poop.
 [It’s okay to use that word, honest]

-My favorite is magnesium.
-The 2007 study published in European Journal of Clinical Nutrition, if you’re low in magnesium, you’re likely constipated.
+A 2007 study published in European Journal of Clinical Nutrition, reported if you’re low in magnesium, you’re likely constipated.
 In doing micro-nutrient lab workups on in-office patients, I find 50% of the patients are indeed suffering from low magnesium.
 When working with virtual [phone] coaching clients we can use their whole symptoms picture to see if magnesium is a fit.